The St. Mary Parish School Board General Nursing Department offers services by a Registered Nurse for student health needs during school hours.

 - VARCELLA VACCINE - Is required as a first time enterer in school if the child has not had chicken pox.

-- Meningococcal Vaccine (MCV-4)-state law requires MVC-4 for any student age 11 in any grade or as a condition of entry into 6th grade.
+- Meningococcal Vaccine (MCV-4)-State law requires MVC-4 for any student age 11 - 12 years in any grade or as a condition of entry into 6th grade and a booster dose on/after 16 years.

 - Human Papillomavirus Virus (HPV)-vaccine for girls given as 3 shots over 6 months.
 Recommended for girls age 11 to 18 years of age.